Dobó István Hungarian Elementary School

 Dobó István Hungarian Elementary School is situated in Nagyszelmenc, which is a small village of eastern Slovakia.
-However, it is a Hungarian School, since the 97% of the population of the village is Hungarian.
+However, it is a Hungarian School, since 97% of the population of the village is Hungarian.

 History

-It was in 1886, when the first parish school opened in Nagyszelmenc.
-It was very significant for the village since till that time the parents had to take their children into the school of Ruszka or Palágy which were faith-based schools.
+In 1886 the first parish school opened in Nagyszelmenc.
+It was very significant for the village since till that time the parents had to send their children to schools in Ruszka or Palágy which were faith-based schools.
 The first school was made of wood and it had only one classroom.
-In 1906, a two class roomed school was built.
+In 1906, a school with two classrooms was built.

-In 1945, the number of children decreased since the new state border cut down the village into 2 sides, and from that time one side, Kisszelmenc, became the part of Ukraine and the education was on Slovak language.
+In 1945, the number of children decreased since the new state border cut down the village into 2 sides, and from that time one side, Kisszelmenc, became part of Ukraine and the education was in Slovak.
 But the parents did not want to take their children into the Slovak school which influenced the school standard badly.

-In 1950, the education became run in Hungarian again.
+In 1950, education became run in Hungarian again.
 As a result of this, the numbers of children began to increase; therefore it was necessary to build a new, bigger school.
-The new school was accomplished in the school year of 1956/57.
+The new school was built in the school year of 1956/57.

 From that time that building is the school building of Nagyszelmenc.
 After 1989, the life of the school changed, too.
 It became more democratic and teachers got more freedom, and they also got the opportunity to show their creativity and suitability in the field of teaching.
-The teaching of English language and bible was launched in this year, as well.
+The teaching of English language and the Bible was launched in this year, as well.
 In 2002, the local government became the supporter of the school and they began to renovate the institution.

 The School was appraised into Dobó István Hungarian Elementary School in the school year of 2005/2006 after the proposal of the new director, PaedDr.
 Hack László.
 The school has three twin schools: